IHEC/integrative_analysis_chip/encode-wrapper/readme.md

 ## Running on cluster

 While the slurm_backend as defined by the encode pipeline will/should work; however, it's recommended that the analysis when submtting to cluster using slurm (or alternatives) just submit the the a shell script containing the  `./singularity_wrapper.sh $config` command.
-This means the entire job will run inside the container on one node on the cluster.
+This means the entire job will run inside the container on one node on the cluster (i.e. the job will run in Local mode on the node it's submitted to).
 Using `slurm` backends (see [ENCODE documentation](https://encode-dcc.github.io/wdl-pipelines/install.html)) will mean cromwell will run on the head node (or where ever the job was launched from), and it will manage farming out each individual task to the cluster, with each task run in its own instance of singularity.